akshayr-privacera-github/paig/docs/mkdocs/docs/integration/vectordb/milvus.md

 ### 4. Initialize PAIG Client

-To enable data governance for Milvus in your application, include the following code snippet during the application's startup phase.
+To enable data filter for Milvus in your application, include the following code snippet during the application's startup phase.
-This ensures that data governance policies are consistently enforced throughout the application's lifecycle.
+This ensures that data filter policies are consistently enforced throughout the application's lifecycle.

 The code below initializes the Privacera Shield client and configures it to work with Milvus:
 ```python